BalazsAlexandru/DS-in-Industry-Project/README.md

 - Create sentiment prediction model for Ukraine and Russia

 Danilo
-- Make it into a Service
+- Make it into a WebApplication

 ## Features